ioerger/transit2/src/pytransit/doc/source/transit_overview2.rst

 Once the .wig files are created, they are combined into a combined_wig file.
 This is a new step in Transit 4.0.
-Multiple .wig files are combined into a single combined_wig file using the 'transit export combined_wig' command on the command line.
+Multiple .wig files are combined into a single combined_wig file using the **'transit export combined_wig'** command on the command line.
 Users then prepare a metadata file describing each of the samples (as a spreadsheet, e.g. in Excel, which is then saved in tab-separted format).
-Most commonly, there will be several replicates will be associated with each condition.
-The analysis methods in Transit have been redesigned to take combined_wig and metadata files as inputs, which simplifies things when working with large datasets.
+Most commonly, there will be several replicates associated with each condition.
+The analysis methods in Transit all have been redesigned to take combined_wig and metadata files as inputs, which simplifies things when working with large datasets.

-(show command, or link to it?)

 By default, the insertion counts in each dataset (.wig file) are **normalized** by TTR (Total Trimmed Read-count) when they are combined in a combined_wig file.